 HOMEMAKING

 The goal can be a pinterest worthy home.
-But what about the homemakers in the unphotogenic circumstance.
+But what about the homemakers in the unphotogenic circumstance?
 Do they proudly wear the title “Homemaker”?
-When our surroundings do not match our hopes and dreams we may feel unqualified in our position.
+When our surroundings do not match our hopes and dreams, we may feel unqualified in our position.
 But the home doesn’t do the making, the maker does.
 The home does not qualify the homemaker.
-The homemaker gives dignity to the home, be it primitive or grand; she is the manager, the nourisher, the warmth, the pleasantness.
+The homemaker gives dignity to the home, be it primitive or grand.

 “I passed by the field of a sluggard,